backup-cloud/backup-ssm/README.md

-backup SSM parameter store to a
+Backup SSM parameter store to a file.
+Optional (but default) encryption to be added.